SEND & Inclusion

 We value the views and knowledge of parents and carers and will work in partnership with you to best meet the needs of your child.

-Our aim is to create an atmosphere of inclusion, encouragement, respect and sensitivity.
+Our aim is to create an atmosphere of inclusion, encouragement, respect and enthusiasm for learning.

 Our Accessibility Plan can be found on the Policies page.

-Mrs Rhodes is also the Designated Teacher for Looked After Children and Previously Looked After Children.
+- Our SENDCo is Mrs Rebecca Rhodes.
+She is also the Designated Teacher for Looked After Children and Previously Looked After Children.

 If you would like to contact either the SENDCo or the SEND Governor, please phone the school office on 0116 233 8411 and we will happily organise a time to speak on the phone or meet in person.